Approval is a perfect Condorcet method, and I have permanently solved the Condorcet paradox. April Fools!

 In this profile, Rock defeats Scissors (a majority of 2 voters rank Rock above Scissors).
 Similarly, Scissors defeats Paper.
 However, while we would expect that if Rock beats Scissors, and Scissors defeats Paper, then Rock must defeat Paper, another majority prefers Paper over Rock.
 Thus, there is no Condorcet winner.
 No matter who you elect, some other candidate can say, “but I would have defeated them!”
 There is no way to elect any candidate with full legitimacy based on these ballots.

 The use of rankings to infer one-on-one preferences is an approximation.
 Every Condorcetist must be honest about this.
-So long as we do not directly ask how a voter would vote in every possible matchup, we cannot guarantee that there is a Condorcet winner, nor that we did, in fact, elect them.
+So long as we do not directly ask how a voter would vote in every possible matchup, we cannot guarantee that there is a Condorcet winner, nor that we did, in fact, elect them (this is precisely Axiom \ref{ranked-ballot-assumption}).

 Definition: A voting system satisfies the Condorcet criterion if whenever there is a candidate who would defeat every other candidate in a head-to-head matchup based on the ballot data of voters who expressed a preference between the two candidates, then that candidate must win.